-Under New York State Law, the RF provides this off-the-job illness or injury benefit, and pays the full cost of the coverage, to all employees.
-In the event of a disability you will begin receiving income replacement after you have exhausted your sick leave accruals.
-After a seven-calendar-day waiting period or the exhaustion of your sick leave accruals (whichever is greater), you receive 50 percent of your average salary for the eight weeks prior to disability, up to the maximum benefit established under the New York State Disability Benefits Law, currently $170 per week.
-You can receive benefits up to a mximum of 26 weeks.
+Under New York State Law, the RF provides this off-the-job illness or injury benefit and pays all employees the full cost of the coverage.
+In the event of a disability, you will begin receiving income replacement after you have exhausted your sick leave accruals.
+After a seven-calendar-day waiting period or the exhaustion of your sick leave accruals (whichever is greater), you receive 50 percent of your average salary for the eight weeks before disability, up to the maximum benefit established under the New York State Disability Benefits Law, currently $170 per week.
+You can receive benefits for up to a maximum of 26 weeks.

-The health, dental, vision and life insurance benefits in effect when you became disabled will be continued for the period of time during which partial income replacement is received through New York State Disability insurance, subject to the terms of those plans.
+The health, dental, vision, and life insurance benefits in effect when you become disabled will be continued for the period during which partial income replacement is received through New York State Disability insurance, subject to the terms of those plans.

-If your disability absence will exceed seven calendar days, contact us to get the documents and information necessary to obtain disability income.
+If your disability absence exceeds seven calendar days, contact us to get the documents and information necessary to obtain disability income.

 The Research Foundation offers eligible employees the option to purchase additional short-term disability coverage, through First Reliance, beyond those provided by the New York State Disability Benefits Law (DBL).
-You may purchase a weekly benefit in $100 increments not to exceed 60% of your salary.
+You may purchase a weekly benefit in $100 increments, at most 60% of your salary.
 Your benefit is offset by the benefits provided by New York State Disability (DBL).
-You can receive income replacement benefits up to a maximum of 26 weeks.
+You can receive income replacement benefits for up to 26 weeks.

 An employee working at least 50 percent of full time on a regular appointment and whose annual salary is at least $15,000 is eligible to enroll in the plan.

-If you enroll for the plan within your first 60 days of benefits eligibility, you are guaranteed coverage without medical examinations or questions, and you will not be subject to any pre-existing condition exclusions.
-If you enroll in the plan after you first become benefits eligible you will need to apply for the coverage by submitting a completed Benefits Enrollment form and Voluntary Short-Term Disability Enrollment Form.
+Suppose you enroll for the plan within your first 60 days of benefits eligibility.
+In that case, you are guaranteed coverage without medical examinations or questions and will not be subject to any pre-existing condition exclusions.
+If you enroll in the plan after becoming benefits-eligible, you must apply for the coverage by submitting a completed Benefits Enrollment form and Voluntary Short-Term Disability Enrollment Form.

-Long term disability provides partial income replacement for a certified total disability that prevents you from working for more than six months.
+Long-term disability provides partial income replacement for a certified total disability that prevents you from working for more than six months.
 Insurance is provided through First Reliance.
 Full-time, regular employees are eligible for long-term disability benefits.
-These benefits are paid in full by the Research Foundation and begin on the first day following 180 consecutive days of a certified total disability (or when full sick leave payments end, if later) and ensures a monthly income on a long-term basis.
+These benefits are paid in full by the Research Foundation and begin on the first day following 180 consecutive days of a certified total disability (or when full sick leave payments end, if later) and ensure a monthly income on a long-term basis.